Chociwel – church of Our Lady of Sorrows

 The church in Chociwel was first recorded in written sources in 1376 as a sacral building under the patronage of the Wedel family, although already in 1338 the local parish priest John and the vicar Martin were mentioned, both appearing as witnesses at the town charter.
 The construction of a Gothic, brick church began in the first half of the 15th century with the erection of a chancel, which probably for some time served a religious function alone.
 In the second half of the fifteenth century, around 1460, the nave and tower were built, and in the sixteenth century, the sacristy and outbuildings (chapels) at the northern and southern elevations.

-From 1530, the church was under the rule of Protestants, after a Lutheran preacher was established, and the local parson, who did not accepted the new rite, was banished to the convent in Marianowo.
+From 1530, the church was under the rule of Protestants, after a Lutheran preacher was established, and the local parson, who did not accepted the new rite, was banished to the monastery in Marianowo.
 The new form of worship resulted in the gradual replacement of the medieval church equipment, being exchanged with the early modern one.

 The church was renovated many times, including in 1782, 1817, 1819 and 1824.
 Thorough renovation works took place in the years 1867-1868 and 1871.
 However, already in 1875 the top of the tower was destroyed during a storm, and it was rebuilt in a changed form two years later.
 In 1913 the interior was painted, and in 1932 the tower was renovated again.
 From 1945, the church became a Catholic temple again.